bumatic/manifold-docs/contents/readers/reading_interface/README.md

 You may change the look of the interface itself.
 At the top right of the menu, in addition to your personal account icon, you will see an eye icon and "Aa".
 The "<o>" lets you reveal or hide your comments/highlights/annotations.
 The "Aa" takes you to a menu of formatting options to customize your reading.
 You may enlarge the text, choose serif or sans serif font, invert the color (black on white or white on black text), and increase or decrease the margins.

+From the Project page, you can "Start Reading," which will open from the title page, or you can go to "Contents," to see linked chapter titles and section headings.
+You can turn pages by clicking "Previous" or "Next" buttons at the bottom of each page or by selecting the linked heading under "Next."

+You may also return to Project Home, Projects overview, or Following by the top left "Menu" tab.
+The top "Contents" tab will open the table of contents in a slide navigation bar on the left.
+Clicking again will close the contents menu.
+This means you can look at the contents without losing your place on the page.

+Footnotes within the text are linked so that you may go from text to notes and back without scrolling.

 Within the text, you may use your cursor to [share](share.md), [annotate](annotation.md), or highlight(highlight.md).
 A menu appears when you click over the text.

 ### [Annotation](annotation.md)